 If you are a cloud email admin who manages lots of Gmail users on your Google Apps for Business account, you know that the service is fairly rough around the edges when it comes to email signatures.
-It’s pretty simple for end-users to set up a signature when they are logged in to their account, but if you had to create a global disclaimer for the entire company, or at least to centrally unify the signature for selected departments or users, Google Apps won’t help you here.
+It’s pretty simple for end-users to set up a signature when they are logged into their account, but if you had to create a global disclaimer for the entire company, or at least to centrally unify the signature for selected departments or users, Google Apps won’t help you here.

 This need may sound weird, but it’s crucial to append a standardized legal note to all outgoing messages in your firm.
 If you also care about your corporate identity, it might be a good idea to make sure your employees’ signatures correspond with it and look professional.
 This also doesn’t have to mean they can’t be personalized.

-CodeTwo Email Signatures will help you quickly compose a template with Active Directory variables, which can be used as your automatic, company-wide signature for all your Gmail users.
+CodeTwo Email Signatures for Email Clients will help you quickly compose a template with Active Directory variables, which can be used as your automatic, company-wide signature for all your Gmail users.
 No HTML experience is required to do it.
 If you know how to use a word processor, this program has you covered.

 Simply install the program on any computer in your domain (it doesn’t have to be a server) and launch it.